Find a Registered Dental Hygienist

 Oral management implications

-- Mode of transmission is often autoinfection; staph and strep often live harmlessly on the skin.
+• Mode of transmission is often autoinfection, exacerbated by scratching.
+Staph and strep often live harmlessly on the skin.
+Impetigo can also be spread by direct contact with a person who has a purulent lesion or is an asymptomatic (usually nasal) carrier of a pathogenic strain.
+In addition, spread may occur via touching items that have come in contact with impetigo lesions.
 Children are commonly infected through a break in the skin via a cut, scrape or insect bite, but they can also develop impetigo without having visible skin damage.
 In adults, impetigo is usually the result of an injury to the skin, such as dermatitis.
-Impetigo can also be spread by direct contact with a person who has a purulent lesion or is an asymptomatic (usually nasal) carrier of a pathogenic strain.
-There is also the potential for spread via touching items that have come in contact with impetigo lesions.
+Scabies, chickenpox, immunosuppression, burns, warm/humid climate, poor hygiene, and crowded environments are other risk factors.
 Impetigo spreads easily in schools and daycare settings.

-- Ensure appropriate infection control measures are in place (e.g., gloves and hand washing) to prevent spread from the patient/client’s face to the dental hygienist.
-If facial lesions are widespread or if there is pain with mouth opening, dental hygiene procedures should be deferred until patient/client’s impetigo has been treated.
+• Ensure appropriate infection control measures are in place (e.g., gloves and hand washing) to prevent bacterial spread from the patient/client’s face to the dental hygienist or the operatory.
+Ideally, facial lesions will have been treated, at least to the point of being non-contagious, prior to dental procedures.

 Oral manifestations